WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 From the examples above, we can conclude:

 - Swift Macro is a form of encapsulation.
-What you are unable to implement before Swift Macro was introduced remains unable to implement.
+What you were unable to implement before the introduction of Swift Macro remains unimplementable.
 - Swift Macro generates codes by understanding the programmer's code at the compile time.
 This means that we can also do compile-time checking with the programmer's code.